huynhthaihoa/Minesweeper/README.md

   - Display a blank cell and all adjacent non-mined cells will automatically be uncovered
 - Ensure the first clicked cell will never be a mined cell
 - Finish game:
-  - When the mined cell is clicked (all cells will be uncovered) -> "Game over!"
+  - When the mined cell is clicked, all cells will be uncovered, the clicked mined cell will show a red mine, whereas each of other mined cells will show a black mine -> "Game over!"
-  - When every unmined cell is uncovered (all mined cells will become red) -> "Victory!"
+  - When every unmined cell is uncovered, each mined cell will show a red flag -> "Victory!"
 - Add mined cell icon & program icon
 - Display timer on hh:mm:ss format
  ## To do